CPSC-1517/Take-Home-Exercises-Jan-2024/Exercise2/README.md

 # OOP Training

-> This is the first of a set of exercises that follow the evolution of a program to manage renovation projects.
+> This is the next of a set of exercises that follow the evolution of a program to manage renovation projects.
 This set is cumulative and will build upon previous exercises.

 ## Overview